 4.1 Future directions and considerations

 Overall, the search yielded very few RCTs that evaluated the efficacy of cannabinoids for pain and spasticity in people with SCI.
 Several inconsistencies may be attributed to variability in doses and formulations, routes of administration and outcome measures.
 Nevertheless, the results are promising and implicate the need for chronic, longitudinal studies in the future.
-While this review provides preliminary evidence that the short-term use of cannabinoids have beneficial effects in people with SCI, further research is warranted.
+While this systematic review provides preliminary evidence that the short-term use of cannabinoids have beneficial effects in people with SCI, further research is warranted.
 More robust trials that adhere to CONSORT reporting standards, use double-blinding, have standardized outcome measures and dosage conditions, and have more homogenous SCI-specific populations with larger sample sizes should be conducted.
+At this time, there is not enough good quality evidence to help clinicians decide when or how to use cannabinoids for their patients with SCI.